-CHOSEN APPROACH EVIDENCE & RATIONALE TOTAL ALLOCATION Teaching and learning consultants To support all teachers to develop more effective practice, resulting in £42500 focussing on developing classroom improvement in attainment for all pupils. practice across the school (Reading, Coaching by education consultants to accelerate impact on teacher Writing, Maths, Computing, Science) pedagogy and teaching and learning.
+CHOSEN APPROACH EVIDENCE & RATIONALE TOTAL ALLOCATION Teaching and learning consultants To support all teachers to develop more effective practice, resulting in £50,000 focussing on developing classroom improvement in attainment for all pupils. practice across the school (Reading, Coaching by education consultants to accelerate impact on teacher Writing, Maths, Computing, Science) pedagogy and teaching and learning.
 Half termly lesson monitoring conversations with teachers and pupils to monitor impact of teaching on learning.
 Achievement Meetings and PPMs to analyse and forward plan interventions/targeted support.
-X2 HLTAs (Y5/Y6 raising attainment and Additional intervention and support for pupils in upper key stage two for £40, 000 standards) pupils who are required to make accelerated progress, so that they meet their targets.
+X2 HLTAs (Y5/Y6 raising attainment and Additional intervention and support for pupils in upper key stage two for £40,000 standards) pupils who are required to make accelerated progress, so that they meet their targets.
+X2 TAs (Y3/Y4 raising attainment and Additional intervention and support for pupils in lower key stage two for £29,830 standards) pupils who are required to make accelerated progress, so that they meet their targets.
 Aspire Curriculum (nurture curriculum) A nurture curriculum with specialist teachers to provide a stimulating £20,000 Aiding, Social, Personal, Inclusive, learning experiences that will enable pupils to self-reflect, gain new Responsive Education coping strategies to improve their learning.

 Teaching and learning CPD (teachers and support staff) and resources to develop and improve learning across the curriculum.
 To enable staff to lead master classes/target groups (small group interventions/Lexia) To challenge reading (RG/AR) and maths reasoning (MNP) PPMs Training and professional development to improve whole school pedagogy for effective classroom practice that will result in improved learning outcomes for all pupils.
 To close the learning gap for identified pupils who are not making the expected progress or have barriers to learning.
-To motivate learners to want to close the gap using technology to support learning in classrooms. £14,000 Y6 Extended School To close the gap in reading, writing, spelling, maths, science and computing using a holistic and cross curricular approach to ensure pupils are able to make cross curricular links in a fun and engaging manner. £10,000 Whole School Sports Clubs Staff to run after school clubs to engage pupil motivation and improve pupil fitness. £12,000 Whole School Uniform Vouchers To provide pupils with a school uniform at no extra cost. £3000 Parental Engagement & Information Sessions To increase parental engagement as it has a huge impact on pupil learning.
-To aid parents with the skills and knowledge to support their children with their learning at home. £1000 Breakfast club, fruit milk All entitled pupils provided with fruit and milk as part of their five a day.
-Start to the day with a wholesome breakfast to ensure pupils are mentally alert and ready to learn. £8000 Enrichment Events Special days, trips and holiday clubs enable pupils to be exposed to learning beyond the classroom and improve participation and achievement that enhances life experiences. £22,000 Challenge Days Enables pupils to experience challenges in a real-life context and enables them to build resilience, determination and increase risk taking. £5000 Unplanned Spend ТВС £40157 Total Allocation- Overall
+To motivate learners to want to close the gap using technology to support learning in classrooms. £20,000 Y6 Extended School To close the gap in reading, writing, spelling, maths, science and computing using a holistic and cross curricular approach to ensure pupils are able to make cross curricular links in a fun and engaging manner. £10,000 Whole School Sports Clubs Staff to run after school clubs to engage pupil motivation and improve pupil fitness. £10,000 School Uniform Vouchers for pupil premium To provide pupils with a school uniform at no extra cost. £5000 Parental Engagement & Information Sessions To increase parental engagement as it has a huge impact on pupil learning.
+To aid parents with the skills and knowledge to support their children with their learning at home. £5000 Breakfast club, fruit milk All entitled pupils provided with fruit and milk as part of their five a day.
+Start to the day with a wholesome breakfast to ensure pupils are mentally alert and ready to learn. £5000 Enrichment Events Special days, trips and holiday clubs enable pupils to be exposed to learning beyond the classroom and improve participation and achievement that enhances life experiences. £20,000 Challenge Days Enables pupils to experience challenges in a real-life context and enables them to build resilience, determination and increase risk taking. £10,000 Unplanned Spend None £0

+Total Allocation- Overall